-Collaborators: Joseph Taube (Baylor), Touradj Solouki (Baylor) and Dwayne Simmons (Baylor)
+Collaborators: Joseph Taube (Baylor), Touradj Solouki (Baylor), Dwayne Simmons (Baylor) and Mary Lauren Benton (Baylor)

 Focus: Given the pleiotropic functions of Lcn2 in the context of disease progression, we are investigating the roles of Lcn2 in solid tumors using spheroid/organoid systems.
 Simultaneously, we aim to understand how circulating Lcn2 can modify tissues to to prime them for disease.